 This post is the first in a series of online tutorials that I’ve been working on to help teachers bootstrap their own Arduino based curriculum.
 The full set are listed at How to Build an Arduino Data Logger which walks you through the most recent versions in a more or less logical order.
-But if those pages leave you in the dust because you are learning as you go along (…like most people in the makers movement…) then check the list of beginner’s guides & video tutorials in the More Resources for Teachers section at the bottom of this page.
+But if those pages leave you in the dust because you are learning as you go along (like most of us in the makers movement!) then check the list of beginner’s guides & video tutorials in the More Resources for Teachers section at the bottom of this page.

 Original Post from 2015: